 Eliminate Bare Ground:

-Over seed your land with Native Mountain Grass Seed specific for the Front Range Area (designed for 6,000 to 10,000 feet) Methods for Over seeding
+Over-seed your land with Native Mountain Grass Seed specific for the Front Range Area (designed for 6,000 to 10,000 feet) available at:

 Denver Federal Center